How does a Tory Party leadership contest work?

 Leadership elections only happen if a Conservative leader resigns or if they lose a vote of confidence among MPs.

-Now that Mr Johnson has spoken to Tory 1922 Committee chairman Sir Graham Brady and agreed to stand down, a leadership contest will be held to replace him as Tory leader.
+Now that Mr Johnson has resigned, a leadership contest will be held to replace him as Tory leader.

+In his resignation speech outside Downing Street, Mr Johnson said that he had agreed with Sir Graham “that the process of choosing that new leader should begin now and the timetable will be announced next week”.

-The timetable for a contest is agreed by the 1922 Committee and Tory Party HQ, with a new Tory leader expected to be in place by the party conference in October.
+That timetable, agreed by the 1922 Committee and Tory Party HQ, will likely see a new Tory leader in place before the party conference in October.

+It is difficult to know at this stage how long the contest will last, with the exact timetable to be revealed next week, but the process to replace Theresa May in 2019 took about 40 days.

+Some Tory MPs have expressed an eagerness to accelerate the process to have a new leader in place as soon as possible.

 – Who gets to vote?